 Inadequate Supervision on Playgrounds

-Oftentimes, a child’s playground injury can be attributed to the lack of supervision.
-School and daycare playgrounds should be supervised at all times.
+Oftentimes, one can attribute a child’s playground injury to the lack of supervision.
+School and daycare playgrounds should have constant supervision at all times.
 Unfortunately, many of these spaces have minimal, if any, supervision.

 The bottom line is if you leave your child in the care of a teacher or daycare center staff member, this professional should ensure your child’s safety when enjoying his day away from home.